sr99622/onvif-mcp/docs/SERVER_BUILD.md

 #### On Ubuntu

 ```
-wget -P ~/.local/share/fonts https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip && cd ~/.local/share/fonts && unzip JetBrainsMono.zip && rm JetBrainsMono.zip && fc-cache -f -v
+wget -P ~/.local/share/fonts https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip && cd ~/.local/share/fonts && unzip JetBrainsMono.zip && rm JetBrainsMono.zip
 cd
 ```

-Then you open the terminal and select Preferences from the hamburger icon in the upper right corner.
-Scroll down a bit and unselect 'Use Sytem Font', then use the menu to select the 'JetBrainsMono Nerd Font Mono' type of your choice.

-Because Ubuntu is super janky, the font may not render properly.
-Try running
+Register the font in the cache

 ```
 fc-cache -f -v
 ```

-You might have to run it a few times to get it working.
+Open the terminal and select Preferences from the hamburger icon in the upper right corner.
+Scroll down a bit and unselect 'Use Sytem Font', then use the menu to select the 'JetBrainsMono Nerd Font Mono' type of your choice.

 #### Install LazyVim